Tinkerforge/doc/en/source/Downloads.rst

 The Brick Viewer is for testing purposes and flashing new firmwares and plugins onto Bricks and Bricklets.

+For Debian based Linux distributions the tools are also available in our :ref:`APT repository <apt_repository>`.

 If you use a Linux distribution that does not use ``.deb``, you can install the Brick Daemon and the Brick Viewer from source.

-For Arch Linux the packages `brickd <https://aur.archlinux.org/packages/brickd/>`_ and `brickv <https://aur.archlinux.org/packages/brickv/>`_  are available in the AUR.
+For Arch Linux the packages
+`brickd <https://aur.archlinux.org/packages/brickd/>`_ and
+`brickv <https://aur.archlinux.org/packages/brickv/>`_  are available in the AUR.